Disposable Camera

 It’s not always a good idea to use a flash with a disposable camera.
 A flash might cause more harm than good in some situations.
 The flash is useless in strongly illuminated environments, such as outside in direct sunshine.
 A flash isn’t beneficial if your subject is backlit (or standing with the light behind them so their front is in shadow), because it isn’t powerful enough to capture the full person.
 You’d have to be closer to them for this to function.
 Most cameras recommend a distance of 4–10 feet.

-Disposable Camera Back of a Kodak Disposable Camera.
+Back of Kodak disposable camera instructions showing recommended 4-10 feet range for flash photography Back of a Kodak Disposable Camera.
 It suggests 4 – 10 feet range for the flash.

 In addition, in nearly dark circumstances, a flash will either over- or under-illuminate the subject, resulting in either too much or too little light or detail.
 To get properly illuminated photographs with the camera flash, most cameras recommend a distance of 4–10 feet.
 You can only estimate at the correct distance because there is no ability to preview the photograph.